-The Ashinaga Africa Initiative invites applications from Africans who are orphans, having lost one or both parents for a scholarship to study abroad in the 2018/2019 academic year.
+The Ashinaga Africa Initiative invites applications from Africa who are orphans, having lost one or both parents for a scholarship to study abroad in the 2020/2021 academic year.

 Worth of Award

 - Full financial support to study at a university abroad (equivalent to an undergraduate degree).